ledger-rs/.github/profile/README.md

 Additional repositories are created or added for different purposes, as needed.
 Some existing implementations have joined the ranks and may be useful in the coming stages of the project.

+This is a place where we all act civil and respect others' points of view.
+The goal is for the project to provide value to all involved.

+# Workflow

+The Open Questions category contains the issues that require group collaboration and some sort of agreement before the decision is made and real work should follow.
+The idea is to measure three times and cut once, as the saying goes.
+The general idea in regards to the decisions is similar to the [RFC process](https://rust-lang.github.io/rfcs/) that Rust organization is using.
+The point behind being to encourage community feedback on ideas and proposals.

+Polls should be activated where a simple vote count is needed.
+Normally, once several options are identified in a discussion, it can be put to a vote.
+The poll options can not be modified without resetting the votes so it is recommended to thoroughly discuss a topic in a separate thread first.

+The general workflow proposal is outlined in https://github.com/ledger-rs/ledger-cli-rs/discussions/24.

 # Impressum

 Ledger is the initial program applying the [Plain-Text Accounting](https://plaintextaccounting.org/) principles.